-Marienplatz is also home to Munich’s famous Christmas Markets which are held every December.
+Marienplatz is also home to some of the famous Munich Christmas Markets which are held every December.
 Shoppers can make their Christmas gift purchases whilst enjoying the traditional German Christmas fare of mulled wine, gingerbread and roasted chestnuts.
-Shopping in the snow is something most Aussies would not be familiar with and the atmosphere is one to savour.

 Like to include Munich as part of a multi-country European vacation?
 This sample two week Europe itinerary is a great one to consider.